Rolias/ts-starter-kit/Readme.md

 # TypeScript starter kit

 A bare-bones starter kit for typescript.
-The new-ts-app.sh shows the recommended steps for starting.
-You can just copy that script down to your machine, make it executable (chmod +x) and then run it.
+My [new-project-script](https://github.com/Rolias/new-project-script) repository is a convenient way to clone a repo, get rid of all the old history and have a shiny new repo to work in.